sujal-p0408/security-job-scraper/README.md

 ---

-## Inspiration

-This work is inspired by automation-first startups like **Yutori**, which explore how autonomous agents interact with modern web interfaces.

-From a security perspective, this raises important questions:

-- How do websites distinguish humans from agents?
-- How should defenses evolve as agents become more capable?

-This project explores those questions from a **defensive and ethical lens**.

----

-## Future Work

-Possible extensions include:

-- Automatically detecting DOM layout changes
-- Comparing multiple companies over time
-- Modeling scraper behavior as an autonomous browser agent
-- Deeper analysis of bot-detection signals

----

-## Disclaimer

-This project is intended **strictly for educational and research purposes**.
-It does not collect personal data, bypass authentication, or attempt to defeat security mechanisms.

----

 ## Final Thoughts

-This project helped me understand that web scraping isn’t just about extracting data —
+This project helped me understand that web scraping isn’t just about extracting data but
 it’s about **how systems communicate, defend themselves, and evolve**.

 That perspective is what makes the problem interesting.